vacp2p/rfc/content/docs/rfcs/38/README.md

 ## Privacy

-In practice, each honest node gossips its current opinion which reduces the number of messages that need to be gossipped for a given proposal.
+In practice, each honest node gossips its current opinion which reduces the number of messages that need to be gossiped for a given proposal.
 The resulting impact on the privacy of the node's opinion is not currently analyzed.

 ## Security with respect to various Adversarial Models

 Adversarial models have been tested for which the values for current parameters of Glacier have been tuned.
 Exposition of the